-28 In the case where a person clearing goods applies for a tariff determination in terms of rule 6.4 the applicant must indicate whether permission to publish is given or not.
-29 The tariff determination applies only to the goods in respect of which it was made and to all identical goods
+&lt;sup>40 In the case where a person clearing goods applies for a tariff determination in terms of rule 6.5, the applicant must indicate whether permission to publish is given or not.
+The tariff determination applies only to the goods in respect of which it is a second se

-29 The tariff determination applies only to the goods in respect of which it was made and to all identical goods cleared for home use of a customs procedure by the same person or by a registered agent on behalf of that same person.
-30 If Customs following an application issues a tariff determination, section 99(2) of the Customs Duty Act, read
+&lt;sup>41 The tariff determination applies only to the goods in respect of which it was made and to all identical goods cleared for home use of a customs procedure by the same person or by a registered agent on behalf of that same person.